Information on Volunteer Teacher Placements

 The vast majority of schools in Uganda are private.
 The schools tend to be basic structures with minimal classroom resources.

 School fees must be paid to cover a child’s tuition and at least one meal a day in school.
-Fees and additional costs for uniforms, P.E. gear and stationery are met by the children’s guardians or by the Nurture Africa Child Education Enablement Programme.
+Fees and additional costs for uniforms, P.E. gear and stationery are met by the children’s guardians or by the Nurture Africa Child Education Enablement Project.

 The style of teaching and learning that is widely practiced in Uganda does differ somewhat to Ireland, mainly due to practical reasons including: